 - Growth: I write about what is working for me right now.
 Maybe you will read it and add your best-practices or suggest me other sources of information.
 This way we can help each other improve.

 I used to sign up for her newsletter, but it felt a little spammy after awhile, unfortunately.
 Still her tips are amazing.

-I’m not following their challenge to the T, but I am learning a lot from it.
+I’m not following their challenge to the T, but I’m learning a lot from it.

 It’s divided into weeks, and you have goals to accomplish within that time frame.

-Let’s get started with these three tips:
+Let’s get started with my three tips.

 As I said, I am still getting my list done.
 It will probably take me another year to get things fully set, ready to reassess.

 Because the same way as I did not become a Mrs. Chaos-at-Home overnight, I cannot expect a miraculous solution.

 On the other hand, I have tasks that may not be relevant to others.
 That one week at a time.Give yourself #time to get organized.
 No need to #stress out about it. #coaching Click To Tweet

-Putting into practice
+Put into practice

 You can choose even to add having breakfast if you have the (bad) habit of skipping it.

 But what you can do is adding not only your appointments to your Evernote and calendar but also your home organization tasks.